 - Respiratory Cancers (includes lung cancer) Cancers of the lung, larynx, trachea, and bronchus.

 - Soft Tissue Sarcomas (other than osteosarcoma, chondrosarcoma, Kaposi’s sarcoma, or mesothelioma) A group of different types of cancers in body tissues such as muscle, fat, blood and lymph vessels, and connective tissues.

 Agent Orange Presumptives List Condition Denials

-Everyday the Veterans Administration wrongly denies Veterans Benefits for Agent Orange presumptives list conditions.
-If you were denied an Agent Orange presumptives list condition or rated too low, you have the option to appeal that decision.
+Every day the Veterans Administration wrongly denies Veterans Benefits for Agent Orange presumptive list conditions.
+If you were denied an Agent Orange presumptive list condition or rated too low, you have the option to appeal that decision.
 However, you only have a certain amount of time to file an appeal for Agent Orange presumptives.
-If you were denied, talk with our Agent Orange Veterans Disability Benefit appeal lawyers.
+If you were denied, talk with our Agent Orange veterans disability benefit appeal lawyers.
 Our law firm can help you understand what legal options are available to you after an Agent Orange claim denial.

-Veterans that can’t work from Agent Orange presumptives may be entitled to receive Total Disability Individual Unemployability (TDIU) benefits from the Veterans Administration.
-TDIU benefits are for veterans that have trouble keeping or obtaining meaningful employment.
-TDIU benefits pay eligible veterans over $2,900 a month.
+Veterans who can’t work from Agent Orange presumptives may be entitled to receive Total Disability Individual Unemployability (TDIU) benefits.
+TDIU benefits are for veterans who have trouble keeping or obtaining meaningful employment.
+TDIU benefits pay eligible veterans more than $3,332.06 a month.
 If your service-connected disabilities prevent you from working, you may be eligible for Agent Orange VA Individual Unemployability benefits.

-Some veterans are also eligible for VA Aid & Attendance veterans disability benefits.
+Some veterans are also eligible for VA Aid & Attendance benefits.
 If you have trouble doing everyday things such as showering or getting around these benefits may also be available.